As a Physical Therapist and blogger, I get a lot of questions about plantar fasciitis, shoe insoles as well as requests for me to try insoles.

 I’ve shared a lot of my opinions on plantar fasciitis, shoe inserts, and exercises for heel pain on the blog.

-So when Tread Labs reached out to hear my thoughts about the Stride Insole, I had to see what the buzz was about.
+So when Tread Labs reached out to hear my thoughts about the Pace Insole, I had to see what the buzz was about.

 Personally, I have a higher arch, so it’s comfortable for me to wear a shoe with a modest insole for support.
 I was able to trial the medium and high arch insoles from Tread Labs (I ended up preferring the medium arch insole) and included my review below.